MCP Integration

 Available tools

-- •cancel_job — Cancel a pending, queued, or running job.
-Has no effect on already-terminal jobs.
+- •cancel_job — side-effecting and destructive; cancels pending, queued, or running jobs.
+Requires jobs:submit.

 04

-GPU jobs can run for seconds to hours.
-MCP tool calls are synchronous, so submit_job returns immediately with a job_id and the agent polls get_job until the job reaches a terminal state.
-The tool descriptions tell the model exactly how to do this — you do not need to prompt it manually.
+GPU jobs can run for seconds to hours. submit_job returns immediately with a job_id, then the agent polls get_job and reads get_job_logs until the job reaches a terminal state.
+Managed jobs can also write files into /workspace/artifacts and retrieve them later through the artifact tools.

 05